-Imagine Jesus coming into our whole Earth, with its plants, animals, seas and prairies, cities and farms.
-Imagine the whole universe-stars, galaxies, deep holes-welcoming God who made us all and is now among us in a human body.
+Christmas is drawing near.
+When you put out your manger scene this year, or visit the manger at your church, imagine the Christ child coming into our whole Earth, with its plants, animals, seas and prairies, cities and farms.
+Imagine the whole universe-stars, galaxies, deep holes welcoming God who made us all and is now among us in a human body.
+Keep this image alive as you prepare to celebrate Christmas with family and friends, pine trees and pets.
 Praise God for every beautiful bit of creation you see today.
 Pray this prayer to conclude your time today and your retreat.
 What reasons do we have not to fear?
 To what do you want to give birth?
 What is your most strenuous labor of love?
 Use the image to reflect on how the whole cosmos gives birth to Jesus.

+Mothering Earth,

-Mothering Earth, we live in the vast pregnancy that is God's creation and our cosmic home.
+we live in the vast pregnancy that is God's creation and our cosmic home.
 Consciousness is our gift to the universe.

 May we make no mistake.

-Our struggles are the birth pangs

-of an unfinished world becoming

-the community of love

-to which Jesus calls us to give birth.
+Our struggles are the birth pangs of an unfinished world becoming the community of love to which Jesus calls us to give birth.
 May faith, not fear, motivate our labor.